 During the Flow event, guests will be able to immerse themselves in visual art, sound and movement activities designed to promote calmness, deep enjoyment and a balanced feeling of well-being and tranquility.

-- Instruction by retired Dublin City Schools’ art teacher Sue Andrews in suminagashi, the art of Japanese paper marbling,
+- Instruction by Sue Andrews in Suminagashi, the art of Japanese paper marbling

-- Samples from the Smoothie Bike, and more.
+- Samples from the Seed to Serve Smoothie Bike

 Dublin Arts Council’s Art & Wellness initiative is modeled after doctors’ “social prescribing” of arts experiences in the U.K. and Canada.
 Another event will be held in summer of 2020, followed by a gallery exhibition at Dublin Arts Council in 2021.
 Art & Wellness project collaborators include Washington Township Fire & Emergency Medical Services, Syntero counseling services, Dublin Bridges, Dublin City Schools, OhioDance and several City of Dublin departments, including Police, Human Resources and Recreation Services.
 The project is supported by grants from City of Dublin, Ohio Arts Council and the Cardinal Health Foundation.